 In 1989, Geoffrey T. Mott opened is own firm and has successfully practiced civil-commercial litigation and criminal law, appearing in New York District Courts, Supreme Courts, County Courts, Family Courts, Appellate Division-Second Department, U.S. Bankruptcy Courts, New York and New Jersey U. S. District Courts.

-In 2006 Geoffrey T. Mott accepted a position as the Law Librarian with the New Jersey Superior Court—Essex Vicinage before opening his current civil and criminal litigation practice in Upper Montclair, New Jersey.
+In 2006 Geoffrey T. Mott accepted a position as the Law Librarian with the New Jersey Superior Court—Essex Vicinage before opening his current civil and criminal litigation practice in Upper Montclair, New Jersey and Woodbury, New York.
 He is also currently serving as an Adjunct Professor of Law at Seton Hall School of Law, Adjunct Professor of Justice Studies at Montclair State University, and Adjunct Professor of History at Kean University.

 In 2010 Geoffrey T. Mott was nominated Adjunct Professor of the Year by the Student Bar Association at Seton Hall School of Law.